shir0her0/suraksha/README.md

 - Purpose: collect behavioral signals for passive CAPTCHA research.
 - Collected: event counts, timing metrics, mouse trajectory stats (speed/accel/entropy/curvature/pause count), click precision, scroll metrics, backspace count, browser header snapshot, optional fingerprint.
 - Handling: raw credentials are not stored; only HMAC-SHA256 hashes (salted with `session_id`) and derived features (length, character classes, entropy estimate) are included.
 - Prominent warning: Do not enter extremely sensitive secrets (bank PINs, 2FA codes).
 If using real credentials, ensure username/password are for different services and do not match within a single service.
+It is recommended to use random credentials instead; we adivse using the "Create random credentials" option for this purpose.
 - Only consenting adult volunteers should participate.

 ## Client Payload Contract